Postural orthostatic tachycardia syndrome: Diagnostic criteria

+Diagnostic tests

+POTS can be measured with an active stand test or a head-up tilt test.
+Often, the active stand test is sufficient.
+First, individuals are asked to lie down for a period of 5 to 10 minutes.
+Upon standing, heart rate and blood pressure are measured every minute for ten minutes.
+Symptoms (e.g. dizziness) are recorded too.
+For the test, medication that can change heart rates are stopped before as appropriate.
+Compared to a tilt table test, there is typically a smaller increase in heart rate, and sometimes a repeat is necessary if POTS is highly suspected but the initial test did not clearly show POTS was present.

+If a active standing test is not suitable (for instance, if there is a risk of falling), POTS can be measured with a tilt table test, in which the patient lies flat on a special table while their heart rate and blood pressure are monitored.
+The table is then slowly tilted upward to a standing position.
+This tilting allows doctors to see how the body reacts to standing without the patient actually moving.
+If a patient's heart rate increases by 30 beats per minute or more within 10 minutes of being tilted upward, and blood pressure does not drop significantly, this supports a diagnosis of POTS.

-Alternative tests to the tilt table test are also used, such as the NASA Lean Test and the adapted Autonomic Profile (aAP) which require less equipment to complete.
+Alternative tests to the tilt table test are also used, such as the and the adapted Autonomic Profile (aAP) which require less equipment to complete.
 Nonpostural testing, such as the Valsalva maneuver, which may minimize the triggering of POTS symptoms, can be used prior to or in conjunction with the aforementioned techniques as a potential indicator of orthostatic intolerance, including POTS.

 Orthostatic intolerance

 An increase in heart rate upon moving to an upright posture is known as orthostatic (upright) tachycardia (fast heart rate).
 It occurs without any coinciding drop in blood pressure, as that would indicate orthostatic hypotension.
+(Low blood pressure when transitioning from sitting to standing).
 Certain medications to treat POTS may cause orthostatic hypotension.
-It is accompanied by other features of orthostatic intolerance—symptoms that develop in an upright position and are relieved by reclining.
+The tachycardia is accompanied by other features of orthostatic intolerance—symptoms that develop in an upright position and are relieved by reclining.
 These orthostatic symptoms include palpitations, light-headedness, chest discomfort, shortness of breath, nausea, weakness or "heaviness" in the lower legs, blurred vision, and cognitive difficulties.